Riki96/ICT4Transport/README.md

 ICT4Transport Laboratories.
 Use of MongoDB and python for Database analisy and processing.

 LAB1
-Cities: Amsterdam, New York City, Torino //
+Cities: Amsterdam, New York City, Torino

-Polito CarSharing Database --> car2go and enjoy services//
+Polito CarSharing Database --> car2go and enjoy services